stuntunicorns/NEO-CHORD/README.md

   Mode 3: Circle of Fifths Mode

-   * Layout: 7 columns (one for each diatonic chord in a key).
-       4 rows (for different keys in the circle of fifths).
+  Layout: 7 columns (one for each diatonic chord in a key) 4 rows (for different keys in the circle of fifths).

      * Chord Progressions:

           Columns: Represent chords in a key (I, IV, V, ii, iii, vi, vii°).